-All investments shall be made as "delivery vs. payment" transactions.
+All investment transactions shall be settled using "delivery vs. payment".

-All cash and securities in the District's portfolio shall be held in safekeeping in the District's name by a third-party custodian, acting as agent for the District under the terms of a custody agreement executed by the bank and the District.
+All cash and securities in the District's portfolio shall be held in safekeeping in the District's name by a third-party custodian, acting as agent for the District under the terms of a custody agreement executed by the custodian and the District.